Christ Chapel (Hillsdale College): Reception

 While Stroik was known for his Catholic architecture, Hillsdale intended to build an ecumenical Christian chapel.
-The result was described by Liturgial Arts Journal as "a chapel that is not a specifically a 'big-C' Catholic one, but which is grounded in a 'small-c' sense of catholicity, rooted in the classical tradition."
+The result was described by Liturgical Arts Journal as "a chapel that is not a specifically a 'big-C' Catholic one, but which is grounded in a 'small-c' sense of catholicity, rooted in the classical tradition."
 Commentator Dennis Lennox remarked on how the interior evokes the Anglican churches of Wren and Nicholas Hawksmoor while its liturgical west front "looks very Roman Catholic."

 In Touchstone, Michael Ward used the phrase "mere Christian," coined by C. S. Lewis to describe the essentials of Christian belief, to describe the ecumenism of the chapel.
 "That Christ Chapel should have been designed by a Catholic but in a mostly Anglican or Protestant register indicates something of the ecumenical spirit that Hillsdale aims to foster," he wrote.
 "President Arnn sees the building as a 'mere Christian' kind of space, a place where the different spiritual traditions present among the student body (and indeed among the faculty) can all feel welcome, where commonalities can be celebrated and Balkanization avoided."
 For example, it incorporates Protestant motifs in making the focal point above the altar a cross (but not a crucifix).
 The chapel design also avoids using either stained glass (except in the day chapel) or statuary.
 However, according to Ward, it includes Catholic symbols, such as a relief in the chancel of a pelican in her piety, and the Latin emblazoned within the building.

 Critiquing the chapel's overall effect for The New Criterion, Roger Kimball described the chapel as "chastely sumptuous" and "classically inflected."
 Kimball commented that "[w]hen you walk into Christ Chapel, you catch your breath in response to the soaring grandeur of the space.
 Its stateliness lifts the spirit and puts you, Arnn noted, in mind of 'ultimate things.'"